MSc Sport and Exercise Psychology

 - 2:2 degree in a relevant subject

-PhD Psychol AFBPS HCPC FBASES FHEA – Head of School of Psychology, Sport and Physical Activity, Professor of Sport, Exercise and Performance Psychology
+PhD Psychol AFBPS HCPC FBASES FHEA – Head of School of Rehabilitation, Sport and Psychology, Professor of Sport, Exercise and Performance Psychology

-Stewart is Head of School for Psychology, Sport and Physical Activity at AECC, and a Professor of Sport, Exercise and Performance Psychology.
+Stewart is Head of School of Rehabilitation, Sport and Psychology at AECC, and a Professor of Sport, Exercise and Performance Psychology.
 He is a HCPC registered sport and exercise psychologist, and BASES accredited sport and Exercise Scientist, with over 15 years’ experience as a consultant psychologist across a wide range of professional/ amateur sports, as well as across a broad range of performance domains.

 School of Psychology, Sport and Physical Activity, Parkwood Campus